HairyCap/pordux/README.md

-# pordux, a state management for Javascript app
+# pordux, a state management tool for Javascript app

+## like redux, but even more easy to use